opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

 weight: 3
 type: docs
 description: >
-  Setting up the FTP Board
+  Configuring and running the job
 ---

 Note: it is not required that you mount your FTP board in the exact same location as described below.
 If you follow these steps you will have a slightly easier time setting the location of the board in OpenPnP, but if you need to set up a board somewhere else on the staging plates, that is totally fine, too.